sileneer/NRP_2022_EEE12/README.md

-# NRP_2022_EEE12: Data-Driven Method for Li-Ion Battery Health Monitoring
+# Data-Driven Method for Li-Ion Battery Health Monitoring

+This project is under Nanyang Research Programme (NRP) by Nanyang Technological University (NTU), Singapore.
+The project code is EEE12 (2022).

 ## Project Abstract